 You May Receive More Money

 When an insurer pays you through a structured settlement, it may be willing to offer more than if you want a lump sum issuance.
 This is true because it most likely won't pay the full value of your settlement to the annuity insurance company.
-It may negotiate the payment amount based on a number of factors, like your life expectancy.
+It may negotiate the payment amount based on several factors, such as your life expectancy.

 You Have More Financial Certainty

-If you receive a large lump sum payment, at first it might feel as though you've hit the jackpot, and it's easy to think you'll always have enough to pay for medical treatments and have ample income.
+If you receive a large lump sum payment, it might initially feel like you've hit the jackpot, and it's easy to think you'll always have enough to pay for medical treatments and have ample income.
 However, this isn't always the case if temptation or other family members enter the picture.

 But, if you receive your payments over time, you're more likely to budget based on the steady stream of income you're receiving.
-This allows you to anticipate money to cover essentials and take care of you and your family.
+This allows you to anticipate money to cover essentials and care for you and your family.

 You May Save Taxes